jcupitt/ruby-vips8/README.md

 ==========

 Ruby binding for the vips8 API.
 This gem works, but it's currently rather slow due to issues with the garbage collector.
+It has to force a full GC before each call to libvips.

 if you want
 something a bit more robust, you need